Capital Conference Presenter Bios

 David Trussell, UIL state director for STEM activities, has served as a UIL state contest director for more than 25 years.
 He has worked with numerous contest areas in high school and A+ academics, including overseeing the launch of UIL Robotics in 2015.

 Larry White, UIL state contest director for Number Sense, retired after 26 years in public schools and 8 years at Angelo State University.
+He coached slide rule, number sense, calculator, and mathematics teams for 20 years taking teams to state 18 of those 20 years.
 After retiring he was a member of the Texas State University Systems Mathematics for English Language Learners team for six years, followed by seven years on the Angelo State Texas Quality Grant program team.
-He has served as a state contest director for more than 20 years
+Beginning in 2002, he served 19 years as the state contest director for mathematics and starts his 25th year as the number sense director this year.
+He continues to be the assistant to the mathematics director.

 Kay Whitton taught high school accounting for 25 years, brought students and teams to state 21 of those years and coached 10 state champions.
 Kay coached UIL Accounting, Spelling, Literary Criticism, and Social Studies and was the UIL Academic Coordinator for Jim Ned High School in Tuscola for many years.
 After retiring from teaching, Kay continued to coach the UIL Accounting Team at Jim Ned, and she also assisted area schools with their UIL Academic programs.
 She has presented at UIL Capital Conferences and UIL Student Activity Conferences for many years.
 As UIL Accounting director, Kay has a vision to assist UIL Accounting coaches in building, growing, and sustaining their own UIL Accounting programs by sharing coaching tips, strategies and motivational ideas.